austinmacmath/EMPTI/README.md

 # Synergy
 This is the interface for Synergy.
+Work in progress.

 ## Requirements
 * [NPM](https://www.npmjs.com/)